octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 ![](../../static/img/dapp/front16.png)

-An error notification with the message raised in the smart contract is raised.
+An error notification displayed the error message from the smart contract is raised.

 # Preventing the user from using the same counter

-Let's try to make two contract calls to the "buyTicket" entrypoint in a row.
-If we click quickly enough twice on the "Buy" button, a "Counter already in use" error may be raised as below:
+Let's try to make two contract calls to the `buyTicket` entrypoint in a row.
+If we click quickly enough twice on the "Buy" button, a `Counter already in use` error may be raised as below:

 ![](../../static/img/dapp/front17.png)

 It means that our first transaction is still in the mempool: the second transaction uses the same counter, hence the error.

-The user should not be able to send a transaction if one is still in the mempool.
+The user should not be able to send a transaction if there is already one in the mempool.
 The buttons need to be disabled.

 We need to know if there is a pending transaction in the app: a boolean, updated before and after each transaction will be enough.